tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/云原生服务指南/Prometheus 监控服务/Prometheus 监控概述_intl_en.md

 Use your Tencent Cloud account to log in to the [TMP console](https://console.cloud.tencent.com/tke2/prometheus2/list?rid=16):

 1. Create an instance.
 2. Associate a cluster with the newly created instance.
-At this point, the system will automatically deploy the agent in your cluster and monitoring add-on in your newly created EKS cluster, so you don't need to install any add-ons.
+At this point, the system will automatically deploy the agent in your cluster and monitoring add-on in your newly created TKE Serverless cluster, so you don't need to install any add-ons.
 3. Configure a collection rule.
 After a cluster is successfully associated, you can flexibly configure the data collection and alarm rules as needed.
 Then, you can open Grafana to view the monitoring data.

 ![](https://qcloudimg.tencent-cloud.cn/raw/10dd3ad358735a6098c1ac8b4f86c2bf.png)

 #### Key concepts

-- **Instance**: An instance corresponds to a complete set of monitoring services and has an independent GUI.
+- **Instance:** An instance corresponds to a complete set of monitoring services and has an independent GUI.
 It can be associated with multiple clusters in the same VPC to implement unified multi-cluster monitoring.
-- **Cluster:** Generally indicates your TKE or EKS cluster in Tencent Cloud.
+- **Cluster:** Generally indicates your TKE or TKE Serverless cluster on Tencent Cloud.
-- **Associate with Cluster**: Indicates the operation of associating an instance with a cluster.
+- **Cluster association:** Indicates the operation of associating an instance with a cluster.
-- **Collection Rule:** Indicates a custom monitoring data collection rule.
+- **Collection rule:** Indicates a custom monitoring data collection rule.
-- **Job:** In Prometheus, a Job is a collection task, which defines the public configurations of all monitoring targets in a Job.
-Multiple Jobs can form the configuration file of a collection task.
+- **Job:** In Prometheus, a job is a collection task, which defines the public configurations of all monitoring targets in a job.
+Multiple jobs can form the configuration file of a collection task.
 - **Target:** Indicates a data collection target obtained through static configuration or service discovery.
-For example, when a Pod is monitored, the Target will be each container in the Pod.
+For example, when a Pod is monitored, the target will be each container in the Pod.
 - **Metric:** It is used to record the monitoring metric data.
 All metrics are time series data and identified by name.
 The sample data collected by each metric contains information in at least three dimensions (metric name, time, and metric value).
 - **Series:** It is a metric-label pair displayed as a straight line on a dashboard.